dominikj2/Torch_R_GIoU_3dRotated_BBox_Loss/README.md

 "TORCH_GIoU_Rotating_3d_LOSS_MAIN.r" sources the functions from the other files.

-The code generates a dataset to demonstrate the loss function's performance (when it works!)
+The code generates a dataset to demonstrate the loss function's performance